Pour-Over Coffee: Coffee Brewed By Hand

 - All CHEMEX Coffeemakers are measured using 5 oz. as 1 cup

-- Use CHEMEX Half Circle Filters FP-2
+- Use CHEMEX Half Circle Filters FP-2, Filters not included.

 Most Durable – Stainless Kalita Wave, Clever, Melitta

 The stainless Kalita Wave, Clever and Melitta pour-over coffee makers are all durable.
 The latter two are made of plastic that’ll withstand standard kitchen wear and tear.
 The stainless Kalita Wave won’t break even when it’s bumped, making it perfect for travel, camping and teaching toddlers how to make pour overs (with tepid water).

 Best Taste – Chemex, Kalita Wave, Hario V60